oktalz/present-poc/README.md

 slides are written in text friendly format and follow all standard markdown rules with some additions

+main purpose of application is to view presentation in browsers

 ## installation
 Use the following command to download and install this tool: